Military history of the United Arab Emirates: Deployments

 The United Arab Emirates Armed Forces participated in multiple conflicts, mostly in the Middle East.
-From 1977–1979 the UAE Army contributed 750 men to the Arab Deterrent Force peacekeeping mission in Lebanon.
+From 1977 to 1979 the UAE Army contributed 750 men to the Arab Deterrent Force peacekeeping mission in Lebanon.
 During 1990–1991, the Armed Forces participated in the first Gulf War.
 10 Emirati soldiers lost their lives in liberating Kuwait.
 The UAE Armed Forces were also deployed in Eastern Europe and joined NATO's Kosovo Force peacekeeping mission undertaking aid missions to thousands of fleeing refugees on the Albanian border.
 This was the first time Emirati troops uniform was switched to the woodland camouflage compared to their regular home desert camouflage.
-The UAE Armed Forces also participated in the peacekeeping mission in Somalia from 1993–94.
+The UAE Armed Forces also participated in the peacekeeping mission in Somalia from 1993 to 1994.
 The UAE Armed Forces is also the only Arab country to commit troops to maintain security and participate in humanitarian aid missions to Afghanistan.
 The Emirati special Forces, the Presidential Guards, were deployed to maintain security in War in Afghanistan against the Taliban.
 In March 2011, the UAE joined the enforcement of the no-fly-zone over Libya by sending six F-16 and six Mirage 2000 multi-role fighter aircraft and in 2015 the UAE joined the Saudi-led coalition intervention in Yemen by sending 30 UAEAF F16 Desert Falcons to Yemen.
 The intervention was followed by Emirati ground troops deployment in Southern Yemen mainly focusing on targeting terrorist cells such as the Al-Qaeda in the Arabian Peninsula and the Islamic State.

 Conscription

 The UAE introduced a mandatory military conscription for adult males in 2014.
-The national service duration is for 16 months and is intended to bolster the United Arab Emirates military reserve force.
+The national service duration is for 11 months and is intended to bolster the United Arab Emirates military reserve force.